-Chemicals are either classified as inorganic or organic, based upon the compounds they contain.
+Chemicals are classified as inorganic or organic, based on the compounds they contain.
 Inorganic herbicides are synthetically created in a lab; organic weed killers are made from naturally occurring chemicals.
 Glyphosate, commonly sold under the name Roundup, is a well-known inorganic herbicide.
 Horticultural vinegar is a well-known organic herbicide.

-The National Pesticide Information Center claims there are hundreds of different herbicides on the market available for purchase to use, whether it be in agricultural, horticultural, landscape, or gardening settings.
+The National Pesticide Information Center claims there are hundreds of different herbicides on the market for agricultural, horticultural, landscape, or garden settings.
 Organic herbicides make up a small percentage of the products available.

-Simply put, chemical herbicides work by disrupting biological processes within the cells of targeted plants, causing plant dieback and hopefully plant death.
+Simply put, chemical herbicides disrupt biological processes within the cells of targeted plants to kill weeds.

-Herbicides are classified into different categories, based upon how and when they affect plants when applied.
-Understanding these groupings allows users to choose the best herbicide for their situation.
+Herbicides are classified into different categories, based on how and when they affect plants when applied.
+Understanding these categories allows you to choose the best herbicide for your yard and garden.

 Herbicides come in two major classes:

-- Contact herbicides disrupt the biological processes only in the plant tissues they come in contact with.
-They are fast-acting but in most cases may not kill the whole plant, requiring multiple applications to eradicate the whole plant.
+- Contact herbicides disrupt the biological processes only in the plant tissues they contact.
+They are fast-acting, but in most cases require multiple applications to kill the entire plant.

 - Systemic herbicides act through absorption.
-The weed’s vascular system carries the poison from the shoots to the roots to kill the entire plant.
+The weed’s vascular system carries the poison from the shoots to the root system to kill the entire plant.

 Organic herbicides fall into the category of contact herbicides.
-They are also non-selective, which means they will kill perennial weeds, broadleaf weeds — whatever they touch.
+They are also non-selective, meaning they’ll kill perennial weeds, broadleaf weeds, dandelions — whatever they touch.
 So careful application is key.

 Organic Herbicide Active Ingredients

 - Vinegar or acetic acid (In high concentrations, it is often called horticultural vinegar.
-Regular household vinegar is ineffective as a weed-killer.)
+Regular household vinegar is ineffective as a weed killer.)

 When compared to conventional herbicides, the market offers relatively few organic weed killers.
-The list includes the following commonly used, organic herbicides:
+The list includes some of the commonly used organic herbicides:

 - Weed Pharm (20% acetic acid)

 - Avenger Weed Killer (70% d-limonene; the first Environmental Protection Agency (EPA)-approved, Organic Materials Review Institute (OMRI)-listed organic herbicide)

 Tips for Effective Organic Herbicide Use

-Organic herbicides present challenges not found in inorganic products so it’s best to keep the following in mind when utilizing them.
+Organic herbicides present challenges not found in inorganic products, so keep the following in mind when utilizing them.